Bromotrifluoromethane: Uses

 It is considered good practice to avoid all unnecessary exposure to Halon 1301, and to limit exposures to concentrations of 7% and below to 15 minutes.
 Exposure to Halon 1301 in the 5% to 7% range produces little, if any, noticeable effect.
 At levels between 7% and 10%, mild central nervous system effects such as dizziness and tingling in the extremities have been reported.
-In practice, the operators of many Halon 1301 total flooding systems evacuate the space on impending agent discharge.
+The M2 Bradley operator's manual advised soldiers to open up the hatches and turn on the vent fans or to leave the vehicle within five minutes after the Halon fire suppression system was activated, while the M1 Abrams vent fans automatically activated upon detecting a Halon 1301 discharge.

 Halon systems are among the most effective and commonly used fire protection systems used on commercial aircraft.
 Halon 1301 is the primary agent used in commercial aviation engine, cargo compartments, and auxiliary power unit fire zones.
 Efforts to find a suitable replacement for Halon 1301 have not produced a widely accepted replacement.

 Bromotrifluoromethane was also used as a filling of the bubble chamber in the neutrino detector Gargamelle.

 Before the dangers of Halon 1301 as an ozone depleter were known, many industrial chillers used it as an efficient refrigerant gas.